H. L. Hunley: Predecessors

-Hunley and McClintock moved to Mobile, to begin development of a second submarine, American Diver with the collaboration of two others.
+McClintock noted the significance that a boat capable of moving in any direction at any depth could be made, but ultimately decided that such a vessel could be improved.
+Hunley, Watson, and McClintock moved to Mobile to develop a second submarine, American Diver.
+They collaborated with Park & Lyons machine shops owners, Thomas Park and Thomas Lyons, in the construction of the vessel.
 Their efforts were supported by the Confederate States Army.
 Lieutenant William Alexander of the 21st Alabama Infantry Regiment was assigned to oversee the project.
-The builders experimented with electric and steam propulsion for the new submarine, before falling back on a simple hand-cranked propulsion system.
+The builders experimented with several methods of providing the new submarine with self-propulsion, including McClintock's electromagnetic drive, followed by a custom steam engine, but eventually settled on a simple hand-cranked propulsion system as they felt that the time and money lost in implementing such an engine would not be worth the trouble.
 American Diver was ready for harbor trials by January 1863, but she proved too slow to be practical.
 Nonetheless, it was decided to tow the submarine down the bay to Fort Morgan and attempt an attack on the Union blockade.
-However, the submarine foundered in the heavy chop caused by foul weather and the currents at the mouth of Mobile Bay and sank.
+However, the submarine foundered in the rough waters caused by foul weather and the currents at the mouth of Mobile Bay and sank.
 The crew escaped, but the boat was not recovered.